• Skip to primary navigation

 If you wanted to add a little decoration grate some good quality chocolate over the top, just before serving.
 However, when pushed for time I have been know to crumble on a chocolate flake!

 This is when entertaining is fun.
-You make something that is deceptively simple, yet everyone enjoys it and some ask for the recipe.
+You make something that is deceptively simple, yet everyone enjoys it and many ask for the recipe.

 Desserts like these mean that you can relax and have that extra glass of wine with your main course.
 Knowing all you have to do is remove it from the fridge, slice and serve this no bake cheesecake.
 Preferably with a nice dessert wine to wash it down!